Best-HeyGman/wgjail-quick/README.md

 		* Audio does not work
 	+ Some applications are ok with that, like qbittorrent.
 Others, like Firefox, won't even start.
 	+ So, I would like to keep the "exec" command the way it works right now and not pile a lot of magic on top, but adding an "exec-gui" command that does that magic would probably be a nice thing to have for many users.
+- More info on containers and network namespaces, in addition to rootfull podman.
+	+ Does this also work with Docker?
+	+ Is there a way to make it work with a rootless podman container?

 # Misc
 ## Create a manpage from this readme